The Benefits of a Cloud-Based LIMS Over On-Prem

 • Functionality: Whenever you evaluate software, you need to make sure it has all the bells and whistles needed to reach your goals.
 Ensure the LIMS has the features and modules to support your lab's specific workflows and requirements.

-• Configurability: Many LIMS platforms will boast they are customizable.
+• Configurability: Many LIMS platforms will boast that they are customizable.
 That usually means they require complex setups and even custom code to get them working for your lab’s workflows.
 We recommend you look for a LIMS that is configurable to your lab's unique needs without requiring custom coding.
 QBench LIMS comes with a no-code interface to automate your workflows and processes with ease.

 • Regulatory compliance support: Choose a LIMS that helps your lab maintain compliance with relevant regulations (e.g., 21 CFR Part 11, HIPAA).
 This makes the compliance process much simpler for your lab and helps you maintain GxP.